Legal Insights on Mental Health and Criminal Responsibility in the UK

 The court will consider you not guilty if your defence is proven.
 They will then send you to a hospital or issue a supervision order.

-Psychology expert witnesses play a crucial role in criminal cases.
+They play a crucial role in criminal cases.
 This is especially true when the offence involves a mental element.
 They perform cognitive assessments of criminals and give their testimony in court.
 They also prepare witness reports that cover all the possible psychic triggers of the offensive behaviour.

 Here we are with our legal insights on mental health and criminal responsibility in the UK.
 Cognitive factors do influence crime.
 UK law has adequate measures to deal with them.
+At Concise Medico, we prepare detailed psychological witness reports to help you with your court proceedings.